Dave Stewart (baseball): Post-playing career

 Stewart served as the assistant to Sandy Alderson, the general manager of the Athletics, in 1996.
 In 1997, he left that position to serve in a similar capacity under Kevin Towers of the San Diego Padres.
 In 1998, he agreed to become the Padres' pitching coach, despite some worry that it would detract from his goal of becoming a GM and some personal conflict between him and team president Larry Lucchino.
 He turned around a pitching staff that had been awful the year before and helped get the team into the World Series.
-Several of the Padres pitchers (including Andy Ashby, Sterling Hitchcock and Joey Hamilton) credited Stewart directly with the improvement of the staff.
+Several of the Padres pitchers, including Andy Ashby, Sterling Hitchcock and Joey Hamilton, credited Stewart directly with the improvement of the staff.
 He maintained some of his front office duties, including running the Latin America scouting department, during the season and often remarked that he would leave for the right front office position.

 Stewart left San Diego after the season and interviewed for assistant GM positions with Oakland and the Florida Marlins.
-He was a finalist to replace Frank Wren in Florida but his concern about the high crime rate in South Florida led him to turn down the position.
+He was a finalist to replace Frank Wren in Florida, but his concern about the high crime rate in South Florida led him to turn down the position.
 His familiarity with the Blue Jays organization was the main reason he accepted the job there under Gord Ash.
-When the Blue Jays fired pitching coach Rick Langford in the middle of the 2000 season, Stewart moved into the position on July 24, 2000.
+When the Blue Jays fired pitching coach Rick Langford in the middle of the 2000 season, Stewart moved into the position on July 24.
 After the 2001 season, when the Blue Jays had an opening at general manager, they passed on Stewart, hiring J. P. Ricciardi instead.
-Stewart chose to resign from his dual role as pitching coach and assistant general manager.
+Stewart chose to resign from his dual role as pitching coach and assistant GM.
 He was outspoken about the fact that he felt minorities were being discriminated against in the front office and that the decision by team president Paul Godfrey was racist.
 Frustrated, he said, "I think the whole process is a waste of time."

 He joined the Milwaukee Brewers as their pitching coach for the 2002 season under manager Davey Lopes.
-After the team started 3–12, Lopes was fired and Stewart was a candidate to replace him but it instead went to bench coach Jerry Royster.
-He resigned on July 29, 2002, in order to care for his mother and spend more time with family.
-After leaving that position he was the pitching coach for the United States national baseball team at the Olympic Qualifying tournament.
+After the team started 3–12, Lopes was fired and Stewart was a candidate to replace him, but it instead went to bench coach Jerry Royster.
+He resigned on July 29, 2002 to care for his mother and spend more time with family.
+After leaving that position, he was the pitching coach for the United States national team at the Olympic qualifying tournament.